w3f/polkadot-wiki/docs/learn-staking.md

 Rewards can be directed to the same account (controller), to the stash account (and either increasing the staked value or not increasing the staked value), or to a completely custom account.
 It is also possible to top-up / withdraw some bonded DOT without having to un-stake everything.
+You can also send rewards to "None", effectively burning them.

 For specific details about validator payouts, please see [this guide](maintain-guides-validator-payout).